 - Someone shoves a flare into someone's stomach.

 - A mutated monster's head is blown to pieces.

 - A pair of scissors are removed slowly from someone's eyes.

 - A mutated monster is hit repeatedly with an ax.

-I will start by saying that The Void has problems.
-The movie doesn't make all that much sense in the end.
-I think had the writers/directors put a little more time into the story and crafting a more cohesive script, we may have had a masterpiece.
+I will start by saying that The Void has a few problems.
+The film doesn't make all that much sense in the end.
+I think had the writers/directors put a little more time into the story and crafting a more cohesive script, we may have had a somewhat masterpiece on our hands.
 This at times feels very familiar.
-Like Beyond The Gates, the movie isn't perfect but this movie is dripping with nostalgia.
-Filled with great gore and practical effects, I was eating up every second of this film.
-This is a hell of a lot of fun and for such a low budget film, you have to admire these two filmmakers and their ambition.
+Like Beyond The Gates, the movie isn't perfect, but this is dripping with nostalgia.
+The Void is filled with impressive gore and practical effects, I was eating up every second of this movie.
+This is a hell of a lot of fun, and for such a low budget film, you have to admire these two filmmakers and their ambition.